ToxicFrog/mo/README.md

 `mo sort` is much simpler than `mo tag`; it just takes some fine tuning options (documented in the `--help`) and paths and moves those files into your music library.
 (The location of that library is one of those tuning options.)

 For greater control over the disposition of the files, the `--dir-name` and `--file-name` options can be specified directly.
 The templates they take are actually Python formatting strings[1], with keys being tags in the files being sorted, or the special tag `{library}` for the library location.
 There are also convenience functions `--prefix-track`, `--prefix-artist`, and `--prefix-both` to support the common use cases of wanting numbered tracks, filenames with artist and title rather than just title, or both at once.
+You can also use `--no-prefix` to override any default set in the configuration file (equivalent to `--file-name={title}`).

 It has two enhancements over normal python formatting strings: it supports a new conversion format, 'd', for converting to integer (used in the template specified by `--prefix-track`), and it treats tags ending with '?' specially.
 If those tags (sans '?') are not present in the file being sorted, it treats them as the empty string; if any other tag is missing, it results in an error.